-Our Governing Body is made up from parents, staff & local community members & our role is strategic planning & monitoring, working closely with our Head, Mrs Debbie Priest, who, along with her leadership team, is responsible for the day to day running of the school.
+Our Governing Body is made up from parents, staff & local community members & our role is strategic planning & monitoring, working closely with our Head who, along with the leadership team, is responsible for the day to day running of the school.

 Each Governor brings different skills, knowledge & experience to our Governing Body & each of us has our own area of responsibility and interest within the school.

 All of us are completely committed to ensuring our school offers the very best possible outcome for every child, giving them all a firm foundation on which to build once they reach Secondary School and in later life.

 We currently meet all together three times a term and also attend a variety of training and briefings throughout the school year.

 Our current Chair, Michelle Palles-Clark, meets at least twice a month with our Head to ensure all is running smoothly.

 If you would like to know more, or to make contact with any of our governors, please ask at the school office and this can be arranged.